Conor Benn

 Conor Nigel Benn (born 28 September 1996) is a British professional boxer.
-He is the son of former two-division world champion boxer, Nigel Benn.
+He has challenged once for the WBC welterweight title in September 2026.
+He is the son of former two-division world champion boxer Nigel Benn.

+Benn's first fight against Chris Eubank Jr was named Fight of the Year by The Ring magazine, Boxing Writers Association of America, ESPN, BoxingScene, and CBS Sports.

 Early life

-Benn had a privileged upbringing due to his father Nigel's successful boxing career.
-Twelve years of his childhood were spent on the Spanish island of Mallorca, where he lived with his family in a gated, eight-bedroom mansion with a pool, and had a Jacuzzi in his room.
-Despite this, his father taught him financial self-reliance by never giving him money; Benn said he supported himself by "doing painting and decorating in Spain for €20 a day...from six to five".
-He also spent time in Australia where he boxed as an amateur before starting his professional career.
+Benn was born in London, England.
+His father Nigel Benn is of Afro-Barbadian heritage.
+His mother Caroline (Jackson) Benn is of White English heritage.
+He moved to the Spanish island of Mallorca at four years of age and spent twelve years of his childhood living there with his family in a gated, eight-bedroom mansion with a pool, and had a Jacuzzi in his room.
+Despite this, his father taught him financial self-reliance by never giving him money; Benn said he supported himself by "doing painting and decorating in Spain for €20 a day ... from six to five".
+He also spent four years as a teenager living in Sydney, Australia where he began boxing for the first time and competed as an amateur training out of Vinegar Hill Boxing Club in Blacktown under Rod Williams, regularly sparring with the likes of future super-welterweight world title contender Nikita Tszyu and frequently fighting on the same card as future cruiserweight world champion Jai Opetaia.
+Following a successful amateur career in Australia that included 20 wins and 2 losses, Benn relocated to England at 19 years of age to live with Ricky Hatton and begin his professional boxing career.